Cuba Villa Clara Province Information

 Museo Provincial de Historia

-Ciudad Escolar Abel Santamaría,
+Ciudad Escolar Abel Santamaría, Santa Clara, Villa Clara, Cuba

 The visitor will be able to know all the details about the facts that took place in the final battle of the Rebel Army during the takeover of the city of Santa Clara in 1959.
-In its halls, we find a harmonious collection of artwork, varied documents, furniture, and other utensils from the 19 th and 20 th centuries
+In its halls, we find a harmonious collection of artwork, varied documents, furniture, and other utensils from the 19th and 20th centuries

-Palacio de Justicia Palacio de Justicia
+Palacio de Justicia

 Monument